-Enhanced IDE Select this mode when using MS-DOS,

-(Normal) Windows or OS/2®.
-(Default)
+Enhanced IDE Select this mode when using MS-DOS, Windows or OS/2®.
+(Default) (Normal)

-Standard IDE Select this mode when using Novell®
+Standard IDE Select this mode when using Novell® NetWare® or

-NetWare® or UNIX®.
-When this mode is selected, up to 504MB is logically available even though the disk's capacity is larger than
+UNIX®.
+When this mode is selected, up to 504MB is logically available even though the disk's capacity is larger than 504MB.

-504MB.

-To see the capacity of the hard disk, use the CHKDSK command.
+To see the capacity of the hard disk use the CHKDSK command.
 See your DOS documentation for details on using CHKDSK.

-NOTE: Formats for Enhanced IDE and Standard IDE are different.
-If you change the setting, you will have to reformat the hard disk for the appropriate setting.
+NOTE: Formats for Enhanced IDE and Standard IDE are different, so if you change the setting, you will have to reformat the hard disk for the appropriate setting.

-4. Password
+Password 4.